 By managing your small business finances in a smart and proactive way, you’re giving your company a strong financial footing to grow in the future.

-Here are some smart tips to manage small business finances so you can rest assured your company will grow and remain stable even during challenging times.
+Here are 14 smart tips to manage small business finances so you can rest assured your company will grow and remain stable even during challenging times.

 It’s very tempting to put all your earnings straight back into your business without compensating yourself for all your time and hard work.
 This is a mistake many startup entrepreneurs make when not paying themselves a salary.